marcglasberg/asyncredux.com/react/actions-and-reducers.md

 * Any errors thrown by actions are caught globally and can be handled in a central place.
   More on that, later.

 * Actions can throw any type of errors.
-However, if they throw a `UserException`, which is a special type provided by Async Redux, then a dialog (or other UI) will open automatically, showing the error message to the user.
-More on that, later.
+However, if they throw a `UserException` (provided by Async Redux), a dialog or other UI will open automatically, showing the error message to the user.